gaurav-khule/Profile/README.md

 - 📫 How to reach me **gaurav.khule.07@gmail.com**

-- ⚡ Fun fact **"I'm fluent in sarcasm, Python, and JavaScript – in descending order of readability."**
+- ⚡ Fun fact **"I have a sixth sense for detecting missing semicolons... from 50 yards away."**

 <h3 align="left">Connect with me:</h3>
 <p align="left">